adobe-fonts/source-han-sans/README.md

 ### Build all fonts

-In this repository, all necessary files are in place for building the OpenType/CFF and OpenType/CFF Collection fonts.
+In this repository, all necessary files are in place for building the fonts.
 The [COMMANDS.txt](COMMANDS.txt) file provides the command lines that are used to build the OTFs and OTCs.

 ## Getting Involved